PART I. GENERAL INFORMATION

-Braze processes a variety of personal data, such as name and job role, email addresses, device data, ID data, audio and video recordings from our prospects, customers, business partners and vendors (if they are natural persons), their respective employees, advisors, and/or contractors, along with the data of whoever our customers have authorized to use the Braze services (the “Services”) on their behalf.
+Braze processes a variety of personal data, including but not limited to name and job role, CV/resume and work history, education, interests, professional references, email addresses, device data, ID data, event attendance, location, marketing subscription status, audio and video recordings from our prospects, customers, business partners and vendors (if they are natural persons), their respective employees, advisors, and/or contractors, along with the data of whoever our customers have authorized to use the Braze services (the “Services”) on their behalf.

 Braze collects personal data relating to or identifying individuals (“Personal Data”) from people (collectively, “Individuals”) who:

 Braze collects Personal Data from a variety of sources, such as the Individual who is the subject of such Personal Data, from publicly available sources (such as an Individual’s Social Media accounts), from our business partners, from data providers and from Braze affiliates.

 Additionally, our Website or Services may contain links to other websites, applications and services maintained by third parties.
 The privacy and data security practices of such third-party sites are governed by the privacy statements of those third parties, and not by Braze.

 More information about Braze can be found at www.braze.com.

 PART II.
 INFORMATION WE COLLECT AS A DATA CONTROLLER AND THE PURPOSES FOR WHICH WE USE IT